How to Select the Right Hearing Aid

-- Remote controls allow wearers to manually adjust volume, program switching, and other settings with a small remote rather than fiddle with controls.
+- Remote controls allow wearers to manually adjust volume, program switching, and other settings using a smartphone app or small remote.

 - Communication between hearing aids enables right- and left-side aids to share information that can optimize hearing response in certain settings, particularly in noisy environments.
 Some hearing aids use this communication to synchronize manual volume adjustments and program changes; when the wearer changes a setting on one ear it will automatically make the same change to the other.

-- CROS (contralateral routing of signal) adaptation is a system used by persons who have unilateral hearing loss (hearing loss primarily in one ear) whereby a microphone for the ear with poor hearing sends sound it receives to the other ear.
-Instead of trying to compensate for hearing loss on one side by amplifying sound on that side, sounds that ear should hear are delivered largely unchanged to the ear that can hear them.
-But this set-up requires wearers to be patient—and highly motivated—to get used to a new way of listening.
+- CROS (contralateral routing of signal) adaptation is a system used by people with unilateral hearing loss (hearing loss primarily in one ear) whereby a microphone for the ear with poor hearing sends sound it receives to the other ear.
+Instead of trying to compensate for hearing loss on one side by amplifying sound on that side, sounds that that ear should hear are delivered largely unchanged to the ear that can hear them.
+But this set-up requires wearers to be patient to get used to a new way of listening.

 One Aid or Two?